 “Ooh” said Susan.
 “I’d thought he was a man.
 Is he quite safe?
 I shall feel rather nervous about meeting a lion.”

 This scene came to mind when listening to passages read from Revelation a few Sundays ago.
-After the lectionary reader finished reading about the throne room scene in Chapter 4, my son leaned over and whispered, “What creatures was she talking about?”
+After the lectionary reader finished reading about the famous throne room scene at the end of Chapter 4, my son leaned over and whispered, “What creatures was she talking about?”
 I opened the pew Bible and pointed to the beginning of the chapter and watched as he read it silently.

 He looked up, his eyes wide.
 “Wow.
 Those guys sound scary.
 All those eyes and wings.”

 I nodded grimly.
 “Yes, they do … God is scary,” I added.

 Nevertheless, while Aslan is kind and gentle, the other creatures of Narnia — even the White Queen herself — fear him.
 Thinking she has finally won when Aslan offers his own life to her in the place of Edmund, Aslan claims the ultimate victory over death.
 Winter is banished, and the hope of spring and peace returns to the land.
 The story draws unmistakable parallels to that of Jesus and the resurrection.
 It’s the first book I remember crying while reading.